Monopond/fax-api-client-csharp/README.md

 * [SendFaxRequest Properties](#sendfaxrequest-properties)

 ### Sending a Fax with DNCR enabled in ApiFaxMessage
-To send fax with DNCR, you need to set "dncrSpecified" to true in order to apply the dncr in the request.
+To send fax with DNCR in apiFaxMessage, you need to set "dncrSpecified" to true in order to apply the dncr in the request.
 A request must be similar to this following example.

 ```C#
          private static void sendFaxSample(ApiService apiClient)